raspberrypilearning/blender-rocket/en/step_3.md

 + Go to the Toolbox.
 On the Create tab, add a cylinder.

 We'll be creating the rocket from this cylinder.
-The cylinder will be the bottom of the rocket, then we'll build up the rocket above the cylinder.
+The cylinder will be the bottom of the rocket, and we'll add to the top of it to build up the rocket.

-+ Switch to Edit mode using the menu at the bottom
++ Switch to Edit mode using the menu at the bottom.

 ![Edit mode](images/edit-mode.png)

 Let's create the fins that stabilize the rocket as it flies.

-+ Select edge from the lower menu.
++ Select **Edge** from the lower menu.

 ![Edge tool](images/blender-edge-tool.png)

-+ Right click an edge at the base of the cylinder to select it.
++ Right-click an edge at the base of the cylinder to select it.

 ![Select an edge](images/blender-rocket-fin-1-1.png)